Refunding excess personal contributions

 It's the final bullet point that is covered in the FAQs below.

-Can a member get a refund if they have paid too much contributions?(Expand content) (Minimise content)
+Can a member get a refund if they have paid too many contributions?(Expand content) (Minimise content) (Content loading)

-In the 2016/17 tax year, Charlotte paid contributions of £30,000 gross (£24,000 net) to a personal pension.
+In the 2021/22 tax year, Charlotte paid contributions of £30,000 gross (£24,000 net) to a personal pension.
 Her relevant earnings for the tax year ended up being £25,000, meaning that she had exceeded the 100% of relevant UK earnings limit.
-Only £25,000 of the £30,000 gross contributions paid can receive tax relief and the provider unpays the £5,000 excess as they cannot accept personal contributions that aren’t eligible for tax relief.
-The refund made to Charlotte is £4,000 net with £1,000 being re-paid to HMRC representing the tax relief claimed on the refunded contributions.
+As only £25,000 of the £30,000 gross contributions paid can receive tax relief, the provider refunds the £5,000 excess as they cannot accept personal contributions that aren’t eligible for tax relief.
+The refund made to Charlotte is £4,000 net with £1,000 being repaid to HMRC, representing the tax relief claimed on the refunded contributions.

 You can access more information about refunding personal contributions in HMRC's Pensions Tax Manual, page PTM045000.